Brummi/MonoRec/README.md

 We provide a sample from the KITTI Odometry test set and a script to run MonoRec on it in ``example/``.
 To download the pretrained model and put it into the right place, run ``download_model.sh``.
-You can manually do this by can by downloading the weights from [here](https://vision.in.tum.de/_media/research/monorec/monorec_depth_ref.pth.zip) and unpacking the file to ``saved/checkpoints/monorec_depth_ref.pth``.
+You can manually do this by downloading the weights from [here](https://vision.in.tum.de/_media/research/monorec/monorec_depth_ref.pth.zip) and unpacking the file to ``saved/checkpoints/monorec_depth_ref.pth``.
 The example script will plot the keyframe, depth prediction and mask prediction.